datalab-to/datalab-on-prem/README.md

 Our intent with multiple instances is to allow customers to run instances in different environments/contexts (e.g. dev, stage, production).

-If you want to increase concurrency by running multiple instances, different images, deployment instruction, and a custom contract are required.
-Get in touch with us regarding a custom contract at [support@datalab.to](mailto:support@datalab.to).
+If you need increased concurrency across multiple GPUs, contact us regarding a custom contract at [support@datalab.to](mailto:support@datalab.to).
+Different images and deployment instructions are also required for such a set up.

 # Recommended GPUs